PierreSenellart/provsql/doc/source/user/casestudy7.rst

 reach for a general compiler here.
-It recognises the recursive-reachability shape and, following the provenance refinement of Courcelle's theorem :cite:`DBLP:conf/icalp/AmarilliBS15`, **compiles along a tree decomposition of the collaboration graph itself** into a certified d-DNNF -- one per reachable vertex, of total size linear in the number of edges when the graph has bounded treewidth (see :ref:`network-reliability-btw`).
+It recognises the recursive-reachability shape and, following the provenance refinement of Courcelle's theorem :cite:`DBLP:conf/icalp/AmarilliBS15`, **compiles along a tree decomposition of the collaboration graph itself** into a certified **d-D** (a deterministic, decomposable circuit -- not in negation normal form, so not a d-DNNF) -- one per reachable vertex, of total size linear in the number of edges when the graph has bounded treewidth (see :ref:`network-reliability-btw`).
 The materialised tokens carry the ``'absorptive'`` assumption marker.

 Because that compiled circuit is already decomposable, :guilabel:`Marginal